chrisco/gothenburger/README.md

 ## Project Management / Software Development Tooling

 While I typically prefer paper, pen, and a physical board, for this project I will test out www.kanbanflow.com, a tool made by a local guy I met at the excellent [Brewing Agile](https://brewingagile.org/) conference.

-Green cards for User Stories, Yellow cards for Tasks, and Red cards for Bugs.
+I am using Blue and Green cards for User Stories, Yellow cards for Tasks, and Red cards for Bugs.

+The columns are as follow:

+* Icebox: One-line ideas for "maybe someday."
+* Backlog: Semi-prioritized list of one-line things we want to get done before the project's Finish Date.
+*On Deck: Discuss and write User Stories that meet the [INVEST](https://en.wikipedia.org/wiki/INVEST_(mnemonic)) criteria.
+Assign to team member.
+* In Process: What's being worked on right now.
+* Verification: Pull requests, code reviews, CI, staging, customer acceptance, etc.
+* Done: Deployed to production

 ## Key Project Dates

-* Start: Thursday, November 12, 2015.
+* Start Data: Thursday, November 12, 2015
-* Finish: Friday, November 20, 2015.
+* Finish Date: Friday, November 20, 2015

 ## Key Technologies Used